ChitranshGuha/Empower-Her-MERN/README.md

 ## Project Overview

-**Empower Her** is a dedicated job posting platform designed with a core mission to empower women in their professional journeys.
-This platform facilitates connections between job providers and women seeking employment opportunities, fostering a supportive environment for career growth.
+**Empower Her** is a dedicated job posting platform designed with a core mission to empower **unemployed and less educated women** in their professional journeys.
+This platform specifically facilitates connections between job providers and women seeking **low-skill required employment opportunities** such as roles in childcare (e.g., teaching small kids), domestic services (e.g., maid, cook), beauty (e.g., parlour/salon worker), retail (e.g., worker at shops and general stores), laundry services, and similar essential jobs.
+By fostering a supportive environment focused on accessible career growth, Empower Her aims to simplify the job discovery and application process for this specific demographic.
 It includes robust **user authentication** and **role-based access control**, ensuring that registered job providers can post new listings and job seekers can find relevant opportunities.

 ---